Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-NUnit.md

 - Download the add-in's zip file from the [Inflectra downloads page](http://www.inflectra.com/SpiraPlan/Downloads.aspx).
 - Unzip the archive
-- Copy *SpiraTestNUnitAddIn.dll* and *Newtonsoft.Json.dll* into the the NUnit console addins folder (typically here: C:\Program Files (x86)\NUnit.org\nunit-console\addins)
+- Copy *SpiraTestNUnitAddIn.dll* and *Newtonsoft.Json.dll* into the the NUnit console addins folder (typically here: C:\Program Files (x86)\NUnit.org\nunit-console\addins).
+The addins folder is also named "tools" in some newer versions of NUnit 3.
 - Once they've been copied, open the NUnit *addins* file (typically *nunit.bundle.addins* in the folder C:\Program Files (x86)\NUnit.org\nunit-console) and add *addins\SpiraTestNUnitAddIn.dll* on a new line in the file.
+For versions which do not contain the addins folder, place the .dll files next to nunit3-console.exe in the tools folder, and open the *nunit.console.nuget.addins* to add *SpiraTestNUnitAddIn.dll* on a new line instead.
 Save the file.
 Note that the "addins" in the new line we add is to give NUnit the relative path of where the addin is now installed.

+### If installing NUnit 3 and NUnit's Console Runner from NuGet
+- If integrating via NuGet, the filepaths provided above will be incorrect.
+Instead, find the location of the the version of the NUnit Console Runner referenced by the PATH variable in your windows environment variables.
+- If you have installed the console runner via NuGet, this PATH variable will not be set for you, and it is [highly reccomended to do this manually](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)).
+You should set this new PATH variable to a filepath which ends at the folder containing the nunit3-console.exe you wish to execute.
+- If you cannot or do not wish to add a new PATH variable, you must replace "nunit3-console" in each console command with a filepath to the correct nunit-console.exe file (the file its self, not the folder like the PATH variable expects).
+- If installing globally via NuGet, there will be a folder approximately at C:/Users/{your username}/.nuget/packages/nunit.consolerunnner which contains different versions, it is important that the version you are executing is the version you place the .dll files next to and make the appropriate file changes.

 If you've followed all the steps correctly, the SpiraPlan NUnit add-in should now be properly installed.
 For reference your nunit.bundle.addins file may look something like this:
 ```